 National Cancer Prevention Policy

 The National Cancer Prevention Policy makes specific recommendations for national action by governments and non-government organisations, including programs and strategies to reduce the incidence of specific preventable cancer types.
 (It does not provide information about cancer prevention for individuals).

 The National Cancer Prevention Policy is separated into chapters on primary prevention, screening and immunisation.
 Each chapter is available separately.
 Some chapters are in PDF format, however several chapters are now available on the wiki platform allows Cancer Council Australia to continuously update policies as new evidence becomes available or if the policy environment changes.
 All chapters will be transitioning to the wiki platform in the near future.

-If you want further information about how you can reduce your risk of common cancers, visit the preventing cancer section or call Cancer Council Helpline on 13 11 20.
+If you want further information about how you can reduce your risk of common cancers, visit the preventing cancer section or call Cancer Council 13 11 20.

 This page was last updated on: Monday, October 13, 2014